eCommerce

 To effectively compare BigCommerce and Shopify, evaluate the monthly subscription costs, transaction fees, and charges for add-ons and premium themes.
 Also, the features of each plan should be assessed to determine which provides the best deal.

-A bill with a green dollar sign.
+A dollar bill with arrows.

 Pricing & Payments